-Cloud Machine Learning Engine enables model training, model deployment, and prediction, three important parts of the larger machine learning workflow.
-This document describes the overall machine learning process to provide some context for the Cloud ML Engine services.
+AI Platform enables many parts of the machine learning (ML) workflow.
+This document describes the overall ML process to provide context for AI Platform services.

 Do you have a well-defined problem to solve?

-Many different approaches and answers will present themselves to you once you start using machine learning to recognize patterns in data.
-Without a clear purpose, you can end up developing the wrong model.
-It's important to know what information you are trying to get out of the model and why.
+Many different approaches are possible when using ML to recognize patterns in data.
+It's important to define the information you are trying to get out of the model and why you need that information.

-Is machine learning the best solution for this problem?
+Is ML the best solution for the problem?

-- You can't use an easier and more concrete mathematical model to solve your problem.
+Investigate alternatives that may provide an easier and more concrete way to solve the problem.

-One of the biggest challenges of creating a machine learning model is knowing when you are done.
-It is always tempting to continue refining the model forever, extracting increasingly small improvements in accuracy.
-You should know going into the process what success means: how much accuracy is enough accuracy for your needs?
-Consider the consequences of that level of error.
+One of the biggest challenges of creating an ML model is knowing when the model development phase is complete.
+It's tempting to continue refining the model forever, extracting increasingly small improvements in accuracy.
+You should know what success means before you begin the process.
+Consider the level of accuracy that is sufficient for your needs.
+Consider the consequences of the corresponding level of error.

-- Joining data from multiple sources and rationalizing it into one dataset.
+- Join data from multiple sources and rationalize it into one dataset.

-- Visualizing the data to look for trends.
+- Visualize the data to look for trends.

-- Using data-centric languages and tools to find patterns in the data.
+- Use data-centric languages and tools to find patterns in the data.

-- Identifying features in your data—the subset of data attributes in your raw data that you use in your model.
+- Identify features in your data.
+Features comprise the subset of data attributes that you use in your model.

-- Cleaning the data to find any anomalous values that can be caused by data entry or errors in measurement.
+- Clean the data to find any anomalous values caused by errors in data entry or measurement.

 - Normalizing numeric data to a common scale.

-- Applying formatting rules to data, like removing the HTML tagging from a text feature.
+- Applying formatting rules to data.
+For example, removing the HTML tagging from a text feature.

-- Reducing data redundancy through simplification, as when converting a text feature to a bag of words representation.
+- Reducing data redundancy through simplification.
+For example, converting a text feature to a bag of words representation.

-- Representing text numerically, as when assigning values to each possible value in a categorical feature.
+- Representing text numerically.
+For example, assigning values to each possible value in a categorical feature.

 - Assigning key values to data instances.